Applications for 2023/24 are now closed.

-USIEF plans to award up to five Fulbright Master’s Program fellowships to outstanding students planning to begin Master’s degree studies at American universities in the fall semester of the 2020/2021 academic year.
+Fulbright Israel is offering fellowships to outstanding students wishing to begin Master’s degree studies at American universities in the fall semester of the 2023/2024 academic year.

-This program is open to students in all fields of study, except medicine, nursing and other clinical fields in which hands-on contact with patients is required.
+This program is open to students in all fields of study, expect those that require clinical activities and hands-on contact with patients.

 Candidates who have been accepted to the Fulbright Master's Degree Fellowship Program can choose between two placement tracks.